affinidi/affinidi-sdjwt-dart/doc/api_reference.md

 - `SdPublicKey` - Represents a public key for verification
 - `SDKeySigner` - Implements signing using SD-JWT keys
 - `SDKeyVerifier` - Implements verification using SD-JWT keys
-- `selective_disclosure_jwtSignAlgorithm` - Supported signing algorithms:
+- `SdJwtSignAlgorithm` - Supported signing algorithms:
   - `es256` - ECDSA using P-256 curve and SHA-256
   - `es256k` - ECDSA using secp256k1 curve and SHA-256
   - `rs256` - RSASSA-PKCS1-v1_5 using SHA-256